microsoft/vscode-wiki/Extension-API-process.md

 About Proposed APIs
 --
-All proposed APIs are defined in the [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts) file.
+All proposed APIs are defined in the [`vscode-dts`](https://github.com/microsoft/vscode/blob/main/src/vscode-dts) folder.

 We iterate, both internally and externally, on API proposals before making any APIs stable.
 With greater transparency and collaboration, we can produce better, flexible, powerful, and more ergonomic APIs.
 Therefore, ideally, proposals would be reviewed, tried, and tested by extension authors.
 To try out a proposed API, do the following:

-* You must use [Insiders](https://code.visualstudio.com/insiders/) because proposed APIs change frequently.
+*  Use [Insiders](https://code.visualstudio.com/insiders/) because proposed APIs change frequently.
-* You must have this line in the `package.json` file of your extension: `"enableProposedApi": true`.
+* To your package.json, add "enabledApiProposals": ["<proposalName>"].
-* Copy the latest version of the [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts)-file into your project.
+* Copy the vscode.proposed.<proposalName>.d.ts file into your project's source location.

 Note: You cannot publish an extension that uses a proposed API.
 We may likely make breaking changes in the next release and we never want to break existing extensions.